-Check with your local Department of Agriculture to determine if the Buddleia butterfly bush is considered as environmental threat in your area.
+Check with your local Department of Agriculture to determine if the buddleia butterfly bush is considered an environmental threat in your area.

 Cutting the stalks back in the spring and deadheading the spent blooms not only encourages butterfly bushes to produce more stalks next year (and more flowers) but also prevents the plant from producing seeds.
 Hard pruning also helps to control the size and shaping of the plant, and I also selectively trim wayward stalks during the spring and summer.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.